wFairmanOlin/softdesP4/README.md

 We wanted to visualize the City of Boston's data concerning the health ratings of local restaurants.
 This data, while providing crucial information, is only accessible in a csv file approximately half a million lines long.
 By implementing the Bokeh python library, we were able to display restaurants on Google maps in a format that made it easy to view the severity of their failed inspections and the percentage of failed inspections.

 ## Getting Started

-These instructions will get you a copy of the project up and running the data visualization on your local machine.
+The following instructions will give you the libraries needed and show you the steps to view our data map.

 ### Prerequisites